NHS ‘cannot keep patients safe’ during strikes and PM ‘should negotiate’

 NHS leaders cannot keep patients safe during strikes and there is “deep worry”, health chiefs have warned, as they urged the Prime Minister to reopen talks on pay.

-In a last-minute intervention, Matthew Taylor, chief executive of the NHS Confederation, has written to Rishi Sunak requesting an end to the deadlock with unions who are striking over pay and conditions.
+In a last-minute intervention, Matthew Taylor, chief executive of the NHS Confederation which represents most NHS organisations, has written to Rishi Sunak requesting an end to the deadlock with unions who are striking over pay and conditions.

 Thousands of nurses staged their second walkout over pay on Tuesday and paramedics and ambulance workers are getting ready to hold a strike on Wednesday.